EDITOR IN BOOK PUBLISHING

 - Demo: In-depth P&L breakdown

 Time to roll up your sleeves.
 Discover how to give feedback that’s insightful, actionable, and respectful.
-Practice your editorial voice on sample manuscripts and see the instructor demonstrate a live editorial discussion.
+Practice developing your editorial voice on sample manuscripts and try your hand at doing a group editorial assessment.

 - Writing to a “real” person”